randalburns/vpicdocker/README.md

 docker run -it --net=host -v /home/vpic/vpicrun:/mnt/vpicrun vpic /bin/bash
 ./launch.sh
 ````
+Running docker with the _-it_ option gives you an interactive shell inside the container that you can use to edit and run codes.
+If you invoke _..//launch.sh_ it runs the code with the default parameters.

   * Monitor the output -- from the virtual machine (not inside the container).
+You will need another shell.

 ````
 tail -f /home/vpic/vpicrun/.....